siko-lang/web/book/src/expressions.md

 ```

 The `do` expression is a syntactic equivalent of a normal imperative block.
-It starts with the `do` keyword and contains one or more expressions which are evaluated in order, `do` blocks also provide scoping for name bindings.
+It starts with the `do` keyword and contains one or more expressions which are evaluated in order.
+Additionally, `do` blocks also provide scoping for name bindings.
 The return value of a `do` block is the value of the last expression in the block.

 #### bind